staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/multipartner-workspaces.md

 * Share and update Postman Collections with multiple partners without having to update a separate workspace for each partner.
 * Invite your API partners and customers to understand the value and try out your APIs quickly before going deeper into integration.
 * Showcase real-world workflows and demos using your APIs.
-* Maintain a reference workspace for all your API end-points and documentation that can be shared with all your partners.
+* Maintain a reference workspace for all your API endpoints and documentation that can be shared with all your partners.

 ## Multipartner mode